 The next thing that somebody will bring up is that warning you can find about not having more than two strings of batteries or you will have imbalance problems.
 Connect them right!
 Stop doing it the wrong way and this problem goes away.
 Look at this pic carefully.
 All series interconnects are all the same.
 The load cables from the ends of paralleled strings are connected at diagonally opposite corners and those cables are also all exactly the same.
 The negative and positive cables don’t have to be the same as each other, but all negatives need to be the same.
 The same goes for the positives.
 They are sized to meet Magnum’s requirements.
 This issue is getting very old with me.
 Even battery suppliers don’t understand it, but then again, if you do it wrong your whole set will fail when the first battery does (the one that was used the most) and they get to sell you a whole new bank.
 Hmmm… Coincidence?
 The last thing is that you need space between your batteries for cooling and that 1/2” general consensus is not enough.
 The more, the better.
 I went for 1.5” when rebuilding the box.

 A bit more info about this house might help a bit.
 Our home is wired in the normal way with an inverter that is on 24/7.
 Most things do not draw enough phantom load to worry about and there is still a lot of bad info about this on the internet.
 People visiting would not know we are off grid unless told so.
 (You think they might be told?)
 I found that sleep mode in inverters simply does not work unless you are running only a couple of big things.
 Trying to make it work with an entire house connected lead to having LED lights not come on or the TV keeping it on all night.
 We have a small super efficient refrigerator that uses less than 750W in 24 hours, while the usual things are double that.
 We also have a small freezer that has been modified with better insulation so it is about the same.
+So refrigeration is well over half of our electrical budget.
 Our range is a carefully chosen propane one that has spark ignition in the oven, no glow bar.
 We have no well, using a standard 1/2HP pump to feed the house from a cistern.
 Where we get water is another discussion, but many in this world fill their cistern by running a generator to power the well pump.
-It doesn’t take much to pump the 20 gallons or so per day that we use, no matter what size the pump is.
+It doesn’t take much to pump the 20 gallons or so per day that we use, no matter what size or type the pump is.
+I’m not sure I believe what people say about a DC pump being 20% more efficient than an AC one, but even if it was, that 20% would only amount to about 1% of our energy use, so it is of no consequence.
 We also have no teenage kids who don’t know how to turn things off or to conserve water.
 No air conditioning, even though we could run something on long sunny summer days.
 We have no furnace blowers and no pumps running hot water floor heating.
 These things are why many who try solar power in the north fail.
 Having to power heating systems on the worst solar days of the year doesn’t make sense.
 It looks fine on paper, but after it has been cloudy for a week, the truth is exposed.
 All of our heaters are propane with no fans.
 All lights are LED.
 The water heater is propane, with a solar preheat system, but that is something I talked about in my warning: Forums are Still Dangerous.
 BTW, that system does have a tiny pump, but it is controlled by an aquastat so it only runs once in a while.
 The only indulgence is a big TV and stereo that we don’t use every day and then not for hours and hours.
 Plus, all of that is on a switch that we can leave off because the phantom load is over 20 watts.
 Forgetting to turn that off can waste more than our freezer needs.
 Don’t obsess about things like built in clocks or LED lamps in appliances.
 Measure first.
 Most won’t even show up on the meter.
 Oh, we also have a whole house vacuum system that is a BIG load, but we only run it when the sun is shining and the same goes for my wood working tools out in the shop.
 Some of those things are HUGE and they were run without a generator when building, teaching me what that leads to.
 Laundry is a super efficient front load washer and propane dryer that we only run if the sun is shining.
 BTW, the dryer uses more energy than the washer.
 I was very surprised to figure that out.

 If you are smart enough to look out a window to figure out if you need an umbrella, why can’t you figure out when using the toaster, waffle maker, hair dryer or laundry is a bad idea?
 We use all of them if the sun is cooperating, but we still make toast on the broiler pan in the gas oven many days and we let the laundry pile up until either the sun is shining or we are running the generator some morning to do supplemental charging.
 However, we do make coffee the same way every day and put the coffee in a thermos as soon as the Braun is done, not only in winter.
 Doing things the same every day is how you get your energy use in check.
 The things like the sewing machine and a small TV in the sewing room are so small they are not worth talking about.
 The electric iron the quilter uses only gets plugged in if the meter says 85% or better.
 To most, this sounds like minimalism, but compared to how the off grid life used to be, this is living in the lap of luxury.
 I don’t know how many times I have talked with people who thought running a generator was needed to use a vacuum or some other motorized thing that doesn’t really take much, if their solar system only worked.
 That drives me crazy.
 I like to tell them about how we never even bought a generator for our RV and we carried two vacuums, plus wood working tools and we did not go to RV parks before we used them.
 Now we use the generator only when we must and never to charge all the way up… That is a terrible waste of both fossil fuels and equipment.